 It was proposed before the Dead Sea Scrolls were found that the name came into several Greek spellings from the Hebrew 'osey hatorah, "observers of torah".
-This etymology was confirmed by Qumran text references, and is recognized as the etymology of the form Ossaioi (Philo also offered an O spelling).
+This etymology was confirmed by Qumran text references, and is recognised as the etymology of the form Ossaioi (Philo also offered an O spelling).
 Essaioi and Esseni would be spelling variations.
 There are other terms and word explanations too.

 Josephus writes the Essenes had settled "not in one city" but "in large numbers in every town".
 Philo speaks of "more than four thousand" Essaioi living in "Palestine and Syria" more precisely, "in many cities of Judaea and in many villages and grouped in great societies of many members".

 The accounts by Josephus and Philo show that the Essenes led a strictly communal life.
 Many of the Essene groups appear to have been celibate, but Josephus speaks also of another "order of Essenes" that observed the practice of being engaged for three years and then getting married.
 According to Josephus, they had customs and observances such as collective ownership.
 They were forbidden from swearing oaths and from sacrificing animals.
 They carried weapons only for protection against robbers.
 The Essenes did not have slaves but served each other.
 They did not engage in trading.
 Josephus and Philo tell at length of their communal meetings, meals and religious celebrations.

 After a total of three years' probation, newly joining members would take an oath of commitment to practice "righteousness" towards humanity, abstaining from criminal and immoral activities, to preserve the books of the Essenes.
 They believed in the immortality of the soul and that they would receive their souls back after death.